stimulant/ampm/README.md

     // Settings for the Windows event logger.
     "eventLog": {
+        "eventSource": "ampm", // The source to list events under.
         "enabled": true // Whether to log Windows events at all.
     },